Gillgren/Branch_Model/README.md

 y = Asin(10x) + B

-which we pretend that we do not know about.
+which we pretend we do not know.

 # Step 1